andriesfilmer/gtd/howtos/harddisk-tools.md

  `sudo apt-get install cryptsetup`

 First create a partition with `fdisk`.
 In this example we use `sda1`.
-You can use the GUI disk utility to create a -> 'luks + ext4') partition or:
+You can also use the GUI disk utility to create a -> 'luks + ext4') partition or better:

     cryptsetup -y -v luksFormat /dev/sda1